ducktyper-ai/quackverse/README.md

 ---

-## 🐤 Brought to you by

-**Rod & the DuckTyper Collective at AI Product Engineer**
-Independent creators building tools for the next generation of AI developers.

----

-## 💬 Questions?

-Tweet at [@aipengineer](https://twitter.com/aipengineer) or file an issue on GitHub!
----

-## 🐤 Brought to you by

-**Rod & the DuckTyper Collective at AI Product Engineer**
-Independent creators building tools for the next generation of AI developers.

----

 # 🦆 QuackVerse Licensing Overview

 QuackVerse is a modular ecosystem with mixed licensing to balance community contribution and project protection.